Decision-Making

 Germany

 Germany never was abundant in resources.
 Germans are economical.
 In what they make, in how they make it, and in how they use it.
 Suboptimal decisions require modification, which in turn, draws on resources.
 Germans do their best to get a decision right the first time.
-Patterns
+Examples

 USA